Measurement of the Newton's cooling law time-constant by Arduino: an idea for STEM education in High Schools: Theory

+Defining $m$ and $c$ as respectively the mass and the specific heat of the body, the time-constant is given by \cite{Vollmer_2009, DAVIDZON20125397}:

-is a time-constant depending on the body (and eventually by its box), $m$ and $c$ are respectively the mass and the specific heat of the body \cite{Vollmer_2009, DAVIDZON20125397}.
-The esponential dependence of the temperature by the time can be verified and the time-constant $\tau$ can be estimated measuring the temperatures of body and enviroment.
+The value of the time constant depends on the composition of the body (and its container) and represents the time after which the the difference $T_0-T_{env}$ is reduced to approximately 63\% of its original value.
+After $5\tau$ we expect that the body reaches room temperature.
+It is similar to an \ac{RC} circuit.
+The exponential dependency of the temperature on the time can be verified and the time-constant $\tau$ can be estimated measuring the temperatures of body and environment.